hughescoding/liri-node-app/README.md

 It will run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

+**Notes**

 You will need your own spotify api keys to make this work.

-Find video proof of LIRI Node App functionality on my portfolio page: https://hughescoding.github.io/portfolio/portfolio.html
+Watch video proof of LIRI Node App functionality on my portfolio page: https://hughescoding.github.io/portfolio/portfolio.html